abuelhassan/gossip-glomers/README.md

 If the second step returned the error PreconditionFailed, that means the value was updated between the two steps, in which case I just retry starting from step 1.

-Note: I had to leave a sleep with a small duration (10ms) in the read handler before reading the KV store, to make sure the final READ ops are all up-to-date.
+Note: I had to read a random number to the KV store, so that the last read is consistent as the challenge requires.